mickyginger/rails-conversations/README.md

 end
 ```

-We've created a new method `recipient`, which will return the other user (ie not the `current_user`) from the conversation.
+We've created a new method `recipient`, which will return the other user (ie. not the `current_user`) from the conversation.
 Unfortunately we have to pass `current_user` into the method since `current_user` is not available in the model by design.

 > **Note:** Some more info about that from (StackOverflow)[http://stackoverflow.com/questions/2513383/access-current-user-in-model]